shanayghag/AV-Janatahack-Independence-Day-2020-ML-Hackathon/README.md

   <li>
     <h3>Longformer</h3>
      <p>
        Transformer-based models are unable to process long sequences due to their self-attention operation, which scales quadratically with the sequence length.
-To address this limitation, we introduce the Longformer with an attention mechanism that scales linearly with sequence length, making it easy to process documents of thousands of tokens or longer.
+To address this limitation, the Longformer was introduced with an attention mechanism that scales linearly with sequence length, making it easy to process documents of thousands of tokens or longer.
      </p>
      <ul>
        <li>